Shirakumo/radiance-tutorial/Part 7.md

 For our example here, during the installation we'll tell it that `guybrush.freedns.example` and `localhost` should be the accepted domains.
 We'll also run our instance on the standard port of `8080`.
 Now that we have Radiance installed, we'll want to install Plaster.
 The setup helpfully points out the place where modules should go; all we need to do is download or clone a copy of Plaster, and place it in there.

 Once that's done, Plaster should load automatically.
 The next step is to configure our existing HTTP server to proxy requests on `/paste/` to `localhost:8080`.
 That way, the Radiance installation will be reachable without the need for the special port.
+Make sure to configure your proxy to forward the host header.

 However, there is a slight problem.
 When Radiance receives requests, it won't be able to dispatch them properly yet.
 Let's illustrate that with an example.
 Say there's a request coming in to `guybrush.freedns.example/paste/new`.
 The primary HTTP server picks it up and proxies it to Radiance.
 Radiance in turn translates the request URL into the URI `/paste/new` because it knows that `guybrush.freedns.example` is a top-level domain that we cannot change.
 It then tries to dispatch on it.
 Unfortunately, no matching dispatcher will be configured, since the only pages we have are listening on `/static/`, `/api/`, `plaster/new`, and `plaster/view`.